Iraan can’t claim title, but players, cheerleaders show true grit

-The Iraan Braves’ quest for a Class 2A Division II state title ended with their season’s lone loss Thursday afternoon, but for many on the football team, the cheerleading squad and the 1,200 or so folks who call the small West Texas town home, something else hurts more.
+The Iraan Braves’ quest for a Class 2A Division II state title ended with their season’s lone loss Thursday afternoon, but for many on the football team, the cheerleading squad and the 1,200 or so folks who call the small West Texas town home, a bigger lose hurts even more.

 The half-dozen cheerleaders on board were injured in varying degree.
 Senior Lauren Garlock, Christina’s daughter, was one of the other half-dozen on the squad who caught rides home another way.